rlunar/valkey-workshops/workshop/docs/README.md

 bash scripts/setup_workshop.sh
 ```

-This imports all available data: countries, airports, airlines, and aircraft types.
+This imports all available data: countries, airports, airlines, aircraft types, and routes.

 **Or setup step by step:**
 ```bash